FrancoisCarouge/Kalman/README.md

 Filters with `state x output x input` dimensions as 1x1x1 and 1x1x0 (no input) are supported through the Standard Templated Library (STL).
 Higher dimension filters require Eigen 3 support.

-Standard formatter specialization provided for representation of the all filter states.
+Standard formatter specialization provided for representation of the filter states.

 - [Kalman Filter for C++](#kalman-filter-for-c)
 - [Examples](#examples)